p4zaa/OTTO-Multi-Objective-Recommender-System/README.md

 Your work will help improve the shopping experience for everyone involved.
 Customers will receive more tailored recommendations while online retailers may increase their sales.

-# Multi-Objective Recommender System using Link Prediction
+# Link Prediction with Multi-Objective Recommender System
 In this project, I participated in the OTTO Kaggle competition to develop a Multi-Objective Recommender System using a Link Prediction Approach.
 The dataset used in the competition consisted of 12 million real-world user sessions, 220 million events, and 1.8 million unique articles in the catalog.

 I took the initiative to study and work on this project independently, which allowed me to expand my knowledge and skills in the field of machine learning and data processing.
 I utilized the PyTorch framework and the PyTorch Geometric library to implement Graph Neural Networks.
 Furthermore, I optimized the code and model to run efficiently on a CUDA GPU and used Polars as the DataFrame library for maximum GPU and memory efficiency.